Butch Reed: Jim Crockett Promotions / NWA World Championship Wrestling (1988–1992)

-Independent circuit (1992–2002, 2005–2013)
+Late career (1992–2002, 2005–2013)

 After leaving WCW, Reed went to the United States Wrestling Association where he resumed feuding with Junkyard Dog.
 Reed beat him for the USWA Unified World Heavyweight Championship on October 12, 1992.
 He held the title for a week before he lost it to Todd Champion.
 He left the promotion before 1992 ended.

 Reed next appeared for a notable promotion in 1994, the Global Wrestling Federation in its last days.
 He became the penultimate GWF North American champion on June 4, 1994, when he beat Rod Price for the held-up title.
 It had been held up the previous day after a match he had with Price got out of hand and ended inconclusively.
 He held it for almost a month before losing it to "Gentleman" Chris Adams, who was the last GWF North American champion.

 Reed continued to work on the independent scene on a part-time basis so that he could participate in the rodeo circuit in Kansas City.
 In 2000, he started working for Harley Race's WLW promotion.
 He beat Luminous Warrior for the WLW Heavyweight Title on March 31, 2001 and held the title until Dennis McHawes beat him for it on January 25, 2002.
 After losing the title, he retired from wrestling.

 After being retired for three years, Reed returned in 2005, appearing several times for Mid States Wrestling and eventually defeating Heavyweight Champion "Mr. Saturday Night" Michael Barry on November 11, 2005, for the Mid States Wrestling Heavyweight title.
 He also participated in the "Legends of Wrestling" tour in 2006.
 On August 18, 2007, he lost to Steve Williams at NWA Legends Fanfest.

-Reed's last match was on May 18, 2013, teaming with Bob Orton Jr and losing to Flash Flanagan and Ron Powers at SICW in East Carondelet, Illinois.
+Reed's last match was on May 18, 2013, teaming with Bob Orton Jr. and losing to Flash Flanagan and Ron Powers at SICW in East Carondelet, Illinois.

 Personal life and death

 In July 2016, Reed was named part of a class action lawsuit filed against WWE which alleged that wrestlers incurred traumatic brain injuries during their tenure and that the company concealed the risks of injury.
 The suit was litigated by attorney Konstantine Kyros, who has been involved in a number of other lawsuits against WWE.
 In September 2018, the lawsuit was dismissed by US District Judge Vanessa Lynne Bryant.

 On February 5, 2021, an Instagram post from Reed's official account announced his death from complications of two heart attacks that occurred in January.
-Some relatives attributed his death to COVID-19, and said he tested positive around January 12.
-He was 66.
+His relatives attributed his death to COVID-19, and said he tested positive around January 12.
+He was 66 years old.